-A written warning will remain active for a period of 12 months, unless you are notified to the contrary, and will be recorded on your personnel file.
+A written warning will remain active for a period of 12 months, unless the employee is notified to the contrary, and will be recorded on the employee's personnel file.

 After the expiry of the warning period, the warning will remain permanently on the personnel file but will be disregarded in deciding the outcome of future disciplinary proceedings.